The Incredibles (franchise): Jack-Jack Attack (2005)

 A short film was released on March 15, 2005 on the first film's DVD release, entitled Jack-Jack Attack.
 Bird returned to write and direct the short.
 It was originally conceived to be part of the first film, but decided to make it into a short.
 The short takes place during the events of the first film and follows Kari as she babysits Jack-Jack while discovering his newly awakened superpowers in the process.

 Mr. Incredible and Pals (2005)

 Another short film titled Mr. Incredible and Pals was also included on the first film's DVD release.
-The short is presented as an episode of a 1960s animated series animated in the style of Syncro-Vox (an animation technique famously used Clutch Cargo).
+The short is presented as an episode of a 1960s animated series animated in the style of Syncro-Vox (an animation technique famously used for Clutch Cargo).
 Craig T. Nelson and Samuel L. Jackson appear in character as Mr. Incredible and Frozone respectively in the short's commentary track.